SitePen/ditto/README.md

 What it doesn't do
 -----------

 Ditto does <b>not</b> traverse the dependency tree.
 It will only list the modules that are required <i>within</i> your project.
-For example, if I require a `dijit.form.FilteringSelect` within my project, Ditto will only list "dijit/form/FilteringSelect", and not all dependencies of the FilteringSelect widget itself.
-The Dojo Build System takes care of all implicit dependencies, so these shouldn't be included in your build profiles anyways.
+For example, if I require a `dijit.form.FilteringSelect` within my project, Ditto will only list "dijit/form/FilteringSelect", and not all dependencies of the FilteringSelect widget itself. <b>The Dojo Build System takes care of all implicit dependencies, so these shouldn't be included in your build profiles anyways.</b>